 Experience Recommended for Success in the Program

 We recommend you have a background in statistics and computer programming.
-If you don't have recent statistics experience, we recommend you take UCSP 630.
+If you do not have demonstrated experience or prior coursework in software programming, you should take UCSP 635 and UCSP 636 before beginning any BIFS classes.
+If you don't have recent statistics experience, you should take STAT 200.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.

 Program Admission Requirements